FreekMencke/node-ts-starter-cli/README.md

 ### Analyzing your bundle

-With esbuild we can generate a `meta.json` file using the `npm run build:meta` or `npm run build:meta:prod` commands, which we can then can be uploaded to [Bundle Buddy](https://bundle-buddy.com/esbuild) to perform a detailed bundle analasys.
+The Node TS Starter CLI also includes commands that will generate a meta.json file (`npm run build:meta` or `npm run build:meta:prod`).
+This file can be uploaded to [Bundle Buddy](https://bundle-buddy.com/esbuild) to perform a detailed bundle analasys.

-## More options
+### More options

+The Node TS Starter CLI offers additional options such as `--minimal` and `--maximal` for a minimal or maximal project setup, as well as options for linting, Docker support, and config per environment.
+You can find a full list of options by running `node-ts-starter-cli create --help`.

 ```
 node-ts-starter-cli create <name> [args]